nus-cs2103-AY2122S2/tp/docs/UserGuide.md

 Format: `match INDEX`

 * The index refers to the index number shown in the displayed buyer list.
-The index **must be a positive whole number** 1, 2, 3, …​
+The index **must be a positive integer** 1, 2, 3, …​ within the size of the displayed buyer list.
 * A list of all sellers who have properties that are matching the buyer's property requirements will be displayed.
 * A seller will match to the buyer if:
   * They have the same location & house type.